droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Instructor -- Derek Ogle

 <img class="img-right" src="../img/DerekOgle1.jpg">
 I am committed to your doing well in this course and see it as my responsibility to help you as much as possible both in and out of the designated class period.
 Thus, you may call (715-682-1300), e-mail (<a href="mailto:dogle@northland.edu">dogle@northland.edu</a>)[^email], or visit me in my office (CSE228) for help.
 I will make every effort to be available during office hours from 1-3p on Monday, Wednesday, and Friday.
 I will also be available any time that my door is open.
-Finally, you may also send me <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">anonymous feedback, suggestions, or questions</a>.
+Finally, you may send me <a href="https://www.surveymonkey.com/r/KC87PJW" target="_blank">anonymous feedback, suggestions, or questions</a>.
 Please don't hesitate to see or contact me if you have any questions regarding this course.

 ### Tutors
-Two experienced tutors -- Emily Mader and XXX -- are also available (in Dexter Library) during their hours listed below to help you succeed in this course.
+Two experienced tutors -- Emily Mader and AnnaSage Rother -- are available (in Dexter Library) during their hours listed below to help you succeed in this course.

 <table class="tutors" width="90%">
 <tr><th width="50%"><img src="../img/Emily_F17.jpg"></th><th width="50%"><img src="../img/smily.jpg"></th></tr>